enthought/mayavi/docs/source/mayavi/tips.rst

-    If you want to use Mayavi without the envisage UI or even a traits UI (i.e. with a pure TVTK window) and do off screen rendering with Python scripts you may be interested in the :ref:`examples_offscreen`.
+    If you want to use Mayavi without the envisage UI or even a traits UI (i.e. with a pure TVTK window) and do off screen rendering with Python scripts you may be interested in the :ref:`example_offscreen`.
 This simple example shows how you can use Mayavi without using Envisage or the Mayavi envisage application and still do off screen rendering.